avnj1984/avnj1984.github.io/README.md

 #header
-This is a test
+Top of the Page

 ## Header 2

 This is a paragraph

-*this is 1
+Expeditious Expedition Expedited Expediently
 *this is 2

 1. eggs
 2. milk
-3. bacon
+3. bacon and boiled ham

 [My Site](http://github.com/avnj1984/gh-pages)